Reports to: Homelessness Services Manager

 Domestic violence is a human rights issue.
 LifeWire envisions a world in which every person lives in a safe environment, free from oppression and with the opportunity to thrive.
 LifeWire’s mission is to end domestic violence by changing individual, institutional and societal beliefs, attitudes and behaviors that perpetuate it.

 LifeWire’s Homelessness Services Advocates provide daily advocacy, support and transportation to the survivors and their children who are residing in our emergency shelter—“My Sister’s Home”, and our transitional housing program—“My Friend’s Place.”
-Homelessness Services Advocates work closely with Therapeutic Health Services’ chemical dependency counselor located on site at our transitional housing program and as a part of the homelessness services team.
+Homelessness Services Advocates work closely with Therapeutic Health Services’ chemical dependency counselor located on-site at our transitional housing program and as a part of the homelessness services team.
+The Homelessness Services Children’s Advocate supports parents, children, and staff in delivering family-centered advocacy.
+This position holds partnerships and services relating to children’s needs.

 - Provide survivor driven and trauma informed advocacy services to survivors of domestic violence residing in our emergency shelter and transitional housing program.
 Requires a particular focus on the intersection between domestic violence, homelessness and chemical dependency.